Analysis of neutrino oscillation parameters in the light on quantum entanglement: Analysis

 \textbf{EW1:} In the energy window of $1.0–1.5$ GeV, we observe that the appearance probability $P_{\mu\mu}$ is 1, while $P_{\mu e}$ and $P_{\mu\tau}$ approaching to zero.
 This behavior indicates that the $\nu_{\mu}$ flavor state is completely disentangled from both $\nu_e$ and $\nu_{\tau}$, resulting in the three neutrino flavor states behaving as a completely separable system.
 This observation underscores the physical relevance of concurrence in our analysis, as it effectively captures the disentangled nature of the system within this energy range.
 Effectively it is noticeable in this energy window all terms in Eq. \ref{con} approaches to zero which leads to disentangled state.\\

-\textbf{EW2:} In the energy window between 1.7 and 2.0 GeV, there is a specific point, around 1.74 GeV, where $P_{\mu\tau}$ and $P_{\mu\mu}$ become equal.
+\textbf{EW2:} In the energy window between 1.5 and 2.0 GeV, there is a specific point, around 1.74 GeV, where $P_{\mu\tau}$ and $P_{\mu\mu}$ become equal.
 At this point, the total squared concurrence associated with tripartite neutrino system, $C^{\mu^2}$, reaches its maximum value, indicating a high degree of entanglement within the system.
 This maximum entanglement corresponds to a maximally mixed state, as evidenced by $P_{\mu\mu} = P_{\mu\tau} = 0.5$.
 The plot shows that this maximal mixing is primarily due to the $\nu_{\mu}$ and $\nu_{\tau}$ states.
 Examining the individual contributions, we find that the entanglement measures $C^{2}_{\mu\tau; \mu}$ and $C^{2}_{\mu e; \mu}$ both reach peak values at a specific point in the energy spectrum.
-Notably, $C^{2}_{\mu\tau; \mu}$ exhibits a significantly higher amplitude compared to $C^{2}_{\mu e; \mu}$, indicating a stronger entanglement between the $\nu_{\mu}$ and $\nu_{\tau}$ states.\\
+Notably, $C^{2}_{\mu\tau; \mu}$ exhibits a significantly higher amplitude compared to $C^{2}_{\mu e; \mu}$, indicating a stronger entanglement between the $\nu_{\mu}$ and $\nu_{\tau}$ states.
+It is interesting to note that, the total concurrence value exceeds the value 1.
+In our analysis, $C^{\mu^2}$ represents the total concurrence, not the concurrence for just a single bi-partition.
+For each bi-partition, the concurrence is still less than or equal to one.
+When we add the three concurrences for three different bi-partitions, it can exceed value 1.
+The upper bound on total $C^{\mu^2}$ should be $ \frac{2 (d-1)}{d}$ with $d$ being the dimension of the Hilbert space of each subsystem \cite{Li:2005mbb,Dur:2000zz}.
+For instance, in the case of two qubits (d= 2), the maximum possible value of $C^{\mu^2}$ is 1.
+However, for three-dimensional systems such as neutrinos (d=3), the upper bound increases to $\frac{2 \times (3-1)}{3}= \frac{4}{3}$ which is greater than 1.
+Consequently, the total concurrence in our results correctly attains this maximum value of $\frac{4}{3}=1.33$.\\

+\textbf{EW3:} In the energy window 2.0–3.0 GeV, where we notice a dip in the values of $C^{2}_{\mu\tau; \mu}$, $C^{2}_{\mu e; \mu}$, and $C^{\mu^2}$.
+This dip suggests that the entanglement is reduced in this range, indicating a shift away from maximal entanglement.